wffranco/roles/README.md

 ### HasRoleAndPermission Trait And Contract

-Include `HasRoleAndPermission` trait and also implement `HasRoleAndPermission` contract inside your `User` model.
+Include `HasRoleAndPermission` trait and contract inside your `User` model.

 ```php
 use Wffranco\Roles\Traits\HasRoleAndPermission;